 Principles of Consolidation and Basis of Presentation-We have one reportable operating segment that designs, develops, manufactures and markets semiconductors and modules.
 The accompanying consolidated financial statements include our accounts and the accounts of our majority-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
+In the consolidated financial statements, certain prior year balances have been reclassified to conform to the current year presentation.

 We have a 52- or 53-week fiscal year ending on the Friday closest to the last day of September.
-Fiscal years 2022 and 2021 included 52 weeks, and fiscal year 2020 included 53 weeks.
+Fiscal years 2023, 2022 and 2021 each included 52 weeks.
 To offset the effect of holidays, for fiscal years in which there are 53 weeks, we typically include the extra week arising in our fiscal years in the first quarter.
-Our first quarter of fiscal year 2020, ended January 3, 2020, included 14 weeks.

 Use of Estimates-The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities during the reporting periods, the reported amounts of revenue and expenses during the reporting periods and the disclosure of contingent assets and liabilities at the date of the financial statements.
+Judgment is required in determining the reserves for, and fair value of, items such as overall fair value assessments of assets and liabilities, particularly inventory, intangible assets associated with business combinations, share-based compensation, revenue reserves and income taxes.
 On an ongoing basis, we base estimates and assumptions on historical experience, currently available information and various other factors that management believes to be reasonable under the circumstances.
 Actual results may differ from these estimates and assumptions.

 Foreign Currency Translation and Remeasurement-Our consolidated financial statements are presented in U.S. dollars.
 While the majority of our foreign operations use the U.S. dollar as the functional currency, the financial statements of our foreign operations for which the functional currency is not the U.S. dollar are translated into U.S. dollars at the exchange rates in effect at the balance sheet dates (for assets and liabilities) and at average exchange rates (for revenue and expenses).
-The unrealized translation gains and losses on the net investment in these foreign operations are accumulated as a component of other comprehensive (loss) income.
+The unrealized translation gains and losses on the net investment in these foreign operations are accumulated as a component of other comprehensive income (loss).